The Second Victory (film)

 The Second Victory is a 1987 British drama film directed by Gerald Thomas and produced by Melaleuka North Investments.
 It was released by Filmworld Distributors Inc. and was filmed in colour.
 It is set in Allied-occupied Austria at the end of the Second World War.
-Anthony Andrews stars as Major Hanlon, a British officer accused of shooting his sergeant, with Helmut Griem as Karl Fischer and Max von Sydow as Dr. Huber.
+Anthony Andrews stars as Major Hanlon, a British officer, with Helmut Griem as Karl Fischer and Max von Sydow as Dr. Huber.
 The film was based on a 1958 book of the same name by Morris West.